Why memory's unreliable, and what we can do about it.

 - Neuroscientists have shown that each time we remember something, we reassemble the event from traces in the brain.

 - "Misremembering" can lead people to slightly exaggerate their past or to things as serious as false confessions.

 - It makes sense to keep objective records of one's decisions and acts, as well as discuss them with others, to aid future recall.

 We tend to think that memories are stored in our brains just as they are in computers.
 Once registered, the data are put away for safekeeping and eventual recall.
 The facts don’t change.

 But neuroscientists have shown that each time we remember something, we are reconstructing the event, reassembling it from traces throughout the brain.
 Psychologists have pointed out that we also suppress memories that are painful or damaging to self-esteem.
 We could say that, as a result, memory is unreliable.
 We could also say it is adaptive, reshaping itself to accommodate the new situations we find ourselves facing.
 Either way, we have to face the fact that it is “flexible.”

 Nothing brings this home better than the memories of witnesses in trials, one of the cornerstones of our legal system.
-All too many people have been put behind bars on the testimony of witnesses, who when challenged by more objective data have been later proved to be misremembering.
+All too many people have been put behind bars on the testimony of witnesses who, when challenged by more objective data, have been later proven to be misremembering.

 These facts are sobering for those of us who tend to rely on our unreliable memories, whether we are investors trying to recall what experts have told us or just going about daily business, trying to learn from our own experience.